 FDA approved indication

-Paxil has been given FDA approval for the treatment of major depressive disorder (MDD), obsessive-compulsive disorder (OCD), social anxiety disorder (SAD), panic disorder, posttraumatic stress disorder (PTSD), generalized anxiety disorder (GAD), premenstrual dysphoric disorder (PMDD), and vasomotor associated symptoms with menopause.
-Although paroxetine is not FDA-approved for usage in children or adolescents under 18, doctors do so off-label in this population.
+Paxil has been given FDA approval for the treatment of major depressive disorder (MDD), obsessive-compulsive disorder (OCD), social anxiety disorder (SAD), panic disorder, post-traumatic stress disorder (PTSD), generalized anxiety disorder (GAD), premenstrual dysphoric disorder (PMDD), and associated vasomotor symptoms with menopause.
+Although Paroxetine is not FDA-approved for usage in children or adolescents under 18, doctors do so off-label in this population.

 According to current thinking, depression causes an increase in serotonergic receptors by lowering serotonin levels in the brain.
 Paroxetine stimulates the downregulation of the previously elevated serotonin receptors by raising the synaptic concentration of serotonin, which normalizes the receptor concentration.